jarodnajera/TuneFi/README.md

 Created by: Jarod Najera, Anthony Mena, Jose Mena, Sachin Chopra

 ## Features

-*
-- User authentication: Allows users to create an account, log in, and log out.
-2FA is supported -Song upload: Users can upload their songs to the database -Song player: Built in music player allows users to listen other artists’ music
+* User authentication: Allows users to create an account, log in, and log out.
+2FA is supported
+* Song upload: Users can upload their songs to the database
+* Song player: Built in music player allows users to listen other artists’ music
--Profiling: Users can update their screen name, bio, and add events/posts.
+* Profiling: Users can update their screen name, bio, and add events/posts.
 They can also view other user’s profiles.
--Rating and Commenting: Users can comment on the artist’s music and events in the community tab.
+* Rating and Commenting: Users can comment on the artist’s music and events in the community tab.
 An artist's popularity is measured by the number of followers and likes their profiles and posts have.
--Search: Users can use the search bar to look up their favorite artists
+* Search: Users can use the search bar to look up their favorite artists

 ## Getting Started